 Flute playing male musician

 This beautifully carved male musician is playing the flute accompanied by two musicians.
 On the bottom left, a lady musician playing the taala, and on the bottom right, a male musician is playing the flute.
-He is in a Tribanga stance (bent in three places, knee, waist, and neck), typically performed in traditional Indian dances like the Odissi, Bharatnatyam, and Kathakali.
+He is standing with a tribanga pose (bent in three places, knee, waist, and neck), typically performed in traditional Indian dances like the Odissi, Bharatanatyam, and Kathakali.

-The base of this bracket figure has an inscription written in the Hale Kannada (old Kannada) script inscribed most likely by the sculptor describing him.
+The base of this bracket figure has an inscription written in the Halegannada (Old Kannada) script describing the sculptor, most likely inscribed by the sculptor himself.